-This article will look at some online dating profile examples and tips for Seeking Arrangement members.
+This article will examine some online dating profile examples and tips for Seeking Arrangement members.

 Tips for Online Dating Website Profile

-How to write a sugar daddy or sugar baby profile for Seeking Arrangement that gets results.
+How to write a sugar daddy or sugar baby profile for sites like SugarDaddyMeet or Seeking Arrangement (now just Seeking) that gets results.

 Dating is big business, and online is increasingly where it’s at.
-The figures say it all: more than one in five couples get together online, and more than one in six marriages has its roots in the world of dating websites and apps.
-These figures, as technology becomes ever more pervasive in modern life, are only going to increase.
+The figures say it all: more than one in five couples get together online, and more than one in six marriages has its roots in dating websites and apps.
+These figures will only increase as technology becomes increasingly pervasive in modern life.
 There are countless websites available, and the popularity of the likes of Tinder and Grindr means a lot of the work – shared geographical location, mutual friends and interests, final compatibility – is done immediately, so users can swipe right on the screen to ‘like’ someone they think is a match or swipe the other way to move on to the next choice.